dakuang/symnmf/README.md

 where the input A is an N-by-N symmetric matrix containing pairwise similarity values, and the output H is an N-by-K nonnegative matrix indicating clustering assignment.
 SymNMF uses the same input similarity matrix A as in spectral clustering, but imposes different constraint on H.

 All these Matlab functions are documented.
 To get started, run the script `test.m` Please find the helper texts at the beginning of each M-file for more options.

-A summary of the functions in this package is listed below:

-User functions (API):
-* `symnmf_newton.m`: Newton-like algorithm for SymNMF, accepting a similarity matrix as input
-* `symnmf_anls.m`: ANLS algorithm for SymNMF, accepting a similarity matrix as input
-* `symnmf_cluster.m`: A wrapper for graph clustering, accepting a data matrix as input

-Auxiliary files:
-* `scale_dist3.m`: Computes the affinity matrix of a dense graph with Gaussian similarity
-* `scale_dist3_knn.m`: Computes the affinity matrix of a sparse graph with Gaussian similarity
-* `inner_product_knn.m`: Computes the affinity matrix of a sparse graph with inner product similarity
-* `dist2.m`: Computes a matrix of squared Euclidean distance values
-* `nnlsm_blockpivot.m`: The block pivoting algorithm for nonnegative least squares (courtesy of Jingu Kim)
-* `graph.data`: A simple graph clustering example
-* `test.m`: A test script running on the graph.data example

 ## Basic usage